MaxKiv/nix/README.md

 To do this I'm using `(config.lib.file) mkOutOfStoreSymlink`.
 Make sure to pass an absolute path to it when using a nix flake.
-This allows my dotfiles to live as a submodule of this repository in their original language.
+This allows my dotfiles to live as a submodule of this repository in their original language, and does not require a rebuild when I make a nvim config change.

 For more info see:
 https://www.reddit.com/r/NixOS/comments/108fwwh/tradeoffs_of_using_home_manager_for_neovim_plugins/